 At first they appear innovative and inspiring, but every new technology is a potential risk if IT professionals don’t know the possible consequences of using them.
 According to Forrester’s Predictions 2021: Accelerating Out of the Crisis, due to the amount of employees working remotely from the Covid-19 pandemic, 33% of data breaches will be caused by insider incidents.
 Additionally, the global public cloud infrastructure market will grow 35% in 2021.
 That’s a lot of new technology.

 With DevOps culture on the rise, IT professionals, enterprise architects, and business leaders alike should focus on making technology risk management during continuous delivery not just a task, but a lifestyle.
 A sound enterprise architecture (EA) practice is the key to consistently assessing new technology’s pros and cons.

 What is technology risk?

-This daily grind results into a one-eyed focus of enterprises on IT functions andbusiness agility with the neglection of governance, collaboration, and transparency.
-The obvious outcome is a heightened business risk, developed due to a lack of alignment between business processes and technologies, with a potential to diminish returns, increase costs and paralyze growth.
-As the practice persists, the silo effect grows which exacerbate the detrimental effect on the top line and bottom-line efforts of the enterprise.
+Blindly adopting new, untested technologies will often complicate governance, collaboration, and transparency efforts thereafter.
+The result: heightened business risk developed from a lack of alignment between processes and technologies.
+These risks bring the potential to diminish returns, increase costs, and paralyze growth.
+As the practice persists, the silo effect grows, exacerbating the effect on the enterprise’s top and bottom-line efforts.

 - Getting an up to date view of the entire IT landscape